armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 ### Testing out the Finished Model

 To test out your model, you can use the sample object detection script I provided called ```TF-image-od.py```.
-This should be located in ```C:\TensorFlow\workspace\training_demo```.
-But first, there are some small changes you must make to the script.
-So open it up in a text editor and change the following

-- Line 22.
-This is where you have to provide the path to you test image.
-If you are using my Pill Detection Model, this is unecessary, otherwise provide a path to your own image.
+This should be located in ```C:\TensorFlow\workspace\training_demo```. **Update**: I have added video support, argument support, and an extra OpenCV method.
+The description for each program shall be listed below
+- ```TF-image-od.py```: This program uses the viz_utils model to visualize labels and bounding boxes.
+It performs object detection on a single image, and displays it with a cv2 window.
+- ```TF-image-object-counting.py```: This program also performs inference on a single image.
+I have added my own labelling method with OpenCV which I prefer.
+It also counts the number of detections and displays it in the top left corner.
+The final image is, again, displayed with a cv2 window

 After you have provided your image path, everything is ready to go!
 In your Anaconda Prompt, navigate to the ```training_demo``` directory with